6:30 already? Ugh.

 7. Ask the Almighty

 Do you find it difficult to recognize your positive characteristics?
 Pray for God to reveal them to you.

 The Bible tells us, “if any of you is lacking in wisdom, let him keep asking God, for he gives generously and without reproaching, and it will be given him.”
 (James 1:5)

-God points out the amazing qualities He’s created in you if you ask Him.
+Our Heavenly Father will make you aware of the amazing qualities He’s created in you if you ask Him to

 8. Watch your words